florinpatrascu/micro-docs/WEB-INF/views/content/views/engines.md

 <span class="label label-important">Heads up!</span>

     ViewRenderer implementations should strive to make use of caching mechanisms provided by their respective template engines or use the cache support form Micro.

-This will avoid unnecessary parsing.
+    This will avoid unnecessary parsing and it will boost the site performance.